- Ways to enter universities in England and the UK

-A one-year preparatory course, especially popular among foreigners.
-This is a comprehensive program to learn English and the main block of academic subjects: the Foundation helps foreign students quickly learn in a new language, cultural and educational environment, get used to the British education system and its requirements, develop academic skills.
+A one-year preparatory course, especially popular among foreign students.
+This is a comprehensive program to learn English and the main block of academic subjects.
+Foundation helps foreign students quickly learn in a new language, cultural and educational environment, get used to the British education system and its requirements, develop academic skills.

 The main requirements of British universities: